 My own experiences with failure have been some of my most important life lessons.
 I learned things I never would have learned any other way.
 Growing up, every time I had to speak publicly, I was terrified, and most often felt like I failed because I wasn’t articulate enough.
 I hated the feelings of inadequacy and self-doubt that public speaking brought up for me.
 I kept trying though and pushing through those awful feelings until eventually I learned how to speak publicly without any fear at all.
 If I would have let my first failure keep me from trying again, I never would have had the joy of sharing my life story and speaking to thousands of people at a stadium event.

 It’s never easy to watch our children fail.
-But, we can take heart that failure can actually make our children stronger, more resilient and more empathetic, if we teach them to handle failure the right way.
+But we can take heart that failure can actually make our children stronger, more resilient and more empathetic if we teach them to handle failure the right way.
 Here are 5 things to teach your kids about dealing with failure.

 1. Failure Happens to Everyone.

-Even the best baseball players get hits only 4 out of 10 times at the plate.
+Even the best baseball players get hits only 3 out of 10 times at the plate.
 No one wins them all.
 It’s a normal part of life.
 Teach your kids to expect failure, and help them realize it’s okay to fail, because we learn from our mistakes and failures.

-Failing is not a good feeling and it’s okay to be sad or disappointed when we fail.
-But, we don’t want to take it too far and start blaming others or pouting.
+Failing is not a good feeling, and it’s okay to be sad or disappointed when we fail.
+But we don’t want to take it too far and start blaming others or pouting.
 Teach them to find the lesson in it, which can soften the negative feelings.
 Help them learn how to not be too hard on themselves.